 Rotalumis is a high-speed execution engine for POOSL models.
 This execution engine simulates POOSL models conform the formal semantics.
 If you wonder what Rotalumis actually stands for, try reading it backwards.

-- Integration (cutting edge) at
+- Integration (development)

-Download standalone Rotalumis:
+Download standalone Rotalumis binaries:

 If you are unsure which version of Rotalumis to use, you are probably looking for the Release version.

 The Rotalumis binary can be used directly from the commandline without using the

 PooslIDE frontend.
 To see all available options, check the output of

 $ rotalumis --help.